Sunday, March 31, 2013

 • Hundreds of Macy’s stores have had vending machines to dispense electronics products.
 Signage tells shoppers they can seek advice from sales personnel about what to purchase from the machines.

 • Best Buy Express vending machines are located in airports, each machine selling those items from the Best Buy line with which the customer has high familiarity.
-Considering that Best Buy closed fifty of their Big Box stores last year and is pulling back support for the Geek Squad business component, according to the Minneapolis Star Tribune, expect to see more Best Buy vending machines.
+Considering that Best Buy closed fifty of their Big Box stores last year and is pulling back support for the Geek Squad business component, expect to see more Best Buy vending machines.

 Shoppers between ages 18 and 29 years—called variously Gen Y and Millennials—like to buy from vending machines.
 The explanation given is that young adult consumers embrace technology.
 Gen Y seeks the speed associated with high tech.
 Kraft Foods and Samsung developed a vending machine which allows the customer to select multiple items rather than make each purchase separately.
 Don’t slow down the shopper by requiring cash exchanges.
 Have machines that accept credit cards, debit cards, and mobile wallets.